MidHunterX/midhunterx.github.io/README.md

 `Headless UI` components are well tested on multiple browsers, platforms, and devices and deals with edge cases that I never could or want to deal with myself: stuff like focus management, keyboard navigation, event listeners, accessibility attributes, valid markup and screen reader support.

 Referenced Styled Component Libraries: Flowbite, MerakiUI

+### PDF Previews

+`react-pdf` a great package to fully render interactive PDF in a canvas.
+That being said, canvas are a bit hard to make it responsive especially if it should resize based on parent element which is near to impossible.
+And it has some bulk to it which I do not want in this project.
+It would be a good fit in a more document heavy project.
+So instead I converted image of PDF and placed it as there is only one PDF in my use case.

 ### Blobity